bbauska/meta-react-basics/README.md

 </li>
 ```

-When a list is re-rendered, React takes each list item's key and
+<p>When a list is re-rendered, React takes each list item's key and
 searches the previous list's items for a matching key.
 If the current
 list has a key that didn't exist before, React creates a component.
 If
 the current list is missing a key that existed in the previous list,
 React destroys the previous component.
 If two keys match, the
-corresponding component is moved.
+corresponding component is moved.</p>

-Keys tell React about the identity of each component, which allows React
+<p>Keys tell React about the identity of each component, which allows React
 to maintain state between re-renders.
 If a component's key changes, the
-component will be destroyed and re-created with a new state.
+component will be destroyed and re-created with a new state.</p>

-key is a special and reserved property in React.
+<p>key is a special and reserved property in React.
 When an element is
 created, React extracts the key property and stores the key directly on
 the returned element.
 Even though key may look like it is passed as
 props, React automatically uses key to decide which components to
 update.
 There's no way for a component to ask what key its parent
-specified.
+specified.</p>

-It's strongly recommended that you assign proper keys whenever you build
+<p>It's strongly recommended that you assign proper keys whenever you build
 dynamic lists.
 If you don't have an appropriate key, you may want to
-consider restructuring your data so that you do.
+consider restructuring your data so that you do.</p>

-If no key is specified, React will report an error and use the array
+<p>If no key is specified, React will report an error and use the array
 index as a key by default.
 Using the array index as a key is problematic
 when trying to re-order a list's items or inserting/removing list items.
 Explicitly passing key={i} silences the error but has the same problems
-as array indices and is not recommended in most cases.
+as array indices and is not recommended in most cases.</p>

-Keys do not need to be globally unique; they only need to be unique
+<p>Keys do not need to be globally unique; they only need to be unique
-between components and their siblings.
+between components and their siblings.</p>

 <h4>Implementing time travel</h4>

-In the tic-tac-toe game's history, each past move has a unique ID
+<p>In the tic-tac-toe game's history, each past move has a unique ID
 associated with it: it's the sequential number of the move.
 Moves will
 never be re-ordered, deleted, or inserted in the middle, so it's safe to
-use the move index as a key.
+use the move index as a key.</p>

-In the Game function, you can add the key as &lt;li key={move}&gt;, and if
+<p>In the Game function, you can add the key as &lt;li key={move}&gt;, and if
-you reload the rendered game, React's "key" error should disappear:
+you reload the rendered game, React's "key" error should disappear:</p>

 <details open>
   <summary>React code:</summary>